Atomic Decompositions of Periodic Electronic-Structure Simulations: Results

 For the two inorganic compounds, however, the picture is observed to change somewhat.
 Here, the atomic cohesive energies of the IBO/IAO scheme are all negative in both sets of all-electron calculations, resembling the results obtained in the EDA scheme rather closely.
 Again, the introduction of PBCs induces only minor shifts to the atomic cohesive energies, whereas the use of PPs is now observed to shift all energies more distinctively, particularly those of the IBO/IAO scheme, cf. Table S1 of the SI.
-For TiCl$_4$, the atomic cohesive energy of Ti changes by almost 40 eV, and the Cl atoms are predicted to be destabilized in the compound over their gas-phase reference state as a result.
+For TiCl$_4$, the atomic cohesive energy of Ti changes by almost 40 eV (as indicated in Fig. \ref{fig_1} by `x3' to ease comparison between panels), and the Cl atoms are predicted to be destabilized in the compound over their gas-phase reference state as a result.
 Likewise, in GaH$_3$, the cohesive energy of Ga changes sign in the presence of PPs.
-The EDA results, on the other hand, barely change upon introducing PPs, on account of the strict dependence on the locality of individual AOs.
-To rule out the use of the standard MINAO basis for computing IAO-based populations as the cause of the dissimilar IBO/IAO-based results in Fig. \ref{fig_1}, Fig. S3 of the SI shows how analogous results are obtained using a GTH-adapted minimal basis instead.\\
+The EDA results, on the other hand, are mostly observed not to change significantly upon introducing PPs, on account of the strict dependence on the locality of individual AOs.
+To rule out the use of the standard MINAO basis for computing IAO-based populations as the cause of the dissimilar IBO/IAO-based results in Fig. \ref{fig_1}, Fig. S4 of the SI shows how analogous results are obtained using a GTH-adapted minimal basis instead.\\